kylerush/grunt-userevvd/README.md

 |    +- index.html
 ```

-And grunt-userev will change the reference to main.js in dist/index.html:
+And grunt-userevvd will change the reference to main.js in dist/index.html:

 ```html
 <!doctype html>